-The Castle is a nostalgic place for us to visit, a place where our parents, grandparents and schools treat us to a trip.
+The Castle is a nostalgic centre places for us to visit, a place where our parents, grandparents, and schools treat us to a trip.

 It’s an iconic building in Norwich, recognised by all.
 The exterior is breathtaking.
 It’s a big castle with a nice little garden downstairs.

 In fact, it is a large, charming museum with a lot of themes.

 There are stuffed animals, with little games for the children (guessing the animal by touching, guessing the animal by smelling, and guessing the animal by listening), an excellent activity for children’s senses.

 There is currently work being done inside the castle, and its new features are set to be debuted soon.
 You can also view rooms with paintings, history (Nazism), pottery, and Egyptian sarcophagi.

 It was founded in the aftermath of the Norman conquest of England when William the Conqueror ordered its construction because he wished to have a fortified centre places in Norwich’s important city.
 It proved to be his only castle in East Anglia.
 It is one of the Norwich 12 heritage sites.